holehouse-lab/PIMMS/README.md

 ENERGY.dat | Reports on the instantaneous potential energy of the system.
 MOVE_FREQS.dat | Reports the frequency with which each move type is proposed.
 Note that for crankshaft the TOTAL number of moves is reported (i.e. including subset MC steps) such that these values can be interpreted as the absolute number of accept/reject moves proposed.
 ACCEPTANCE.dat | Shows the same information as in `MOVE_FREQS.dat` but with accepted moves, allowing the user to back-calculate the acceptance ratio on any move type.
-TOTAL\_MOVES.dat | Tracks the total number of moves (again, moves here include all sub-moves in crankshaft steps, so this is a count of the number of accept/reject operations performed.
+TOTAL\_MOVES.dat | Tracks the total number of moves (again, moves here include all sub-moves in crankshaft steps, so this counts the number of accept/reject operations performed.
-STEPS\_PER\_SECOND.dat | For evaluating performance, this file writes out the wall-clock time that it takes to complete the `ANALYSIS_FREQ` number of steps.
+STEPS\_PER\_SECOND.dat | For evaluating performance, this file writes out the wall-clock time it takes to complete the `ANALYSIS_FREQ` number of steps.
 Useful for assessing performance.

 #### Instantaneous single-chain analysis files
-These files describe instantaneous analysis that will be most relevant for thinking about a single chain.
-This means output from this analysis is written at some regular interval as defined by ANALYSIS_FREQ or If simulations with many chains are run, the associated analysis is performed for every chain, which - if you don't care about it - can be computationally expensive.
+These files describe the instantaneous analysis that will be most relevant for thinking about a single chain.
+This means output from this analysis is written at some regular interval as defined by ANALYSIS_FREQ or, if simulations with many chains are run, the associated analysis is performed for every chain, which - if you don't care about it - can be computationally expensive.

 Filename | Explanation
 :---: | :---: